GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 ## Additional Features of SCIM Service

-### FIDO Devices

 SCIM standard is concerned with two types of resources, namely, Users and Groups.
 However, according to spec, the service can be extended to add new resource types.
-Particularly, Gluu Server implementation of SCIM contains a resource type called "FIDO device".
+Particularly, Gluu Server implementation of SCIM contains the additional resource types "FIDO 2.0 device" and "FIDO u2f device" (formerly known as "FIDO device").

+Fido 2.0 devices are enrolled in Gluu Server by means of the `fido2` custom interception script while Fido u2f devices correspond to the `u2f` script.
+Since Fido 2.0 has u2f support, u2f devices are treated generally as 2.0 devices if they were enrolled by using the `fido2` script.

+### FIDO U2F Devices

-A FIDO device represents a user credential stored in the Gluu Server LDAP that is compliant with the [FIDO](https://fidoalliance.org) standards.
+A FIDO u2f device represents a user credential stored in the Gluu Server LDAP that is compliant with the [FIDO u2f](https://fidoalliance.org) standard.
 These devices are used as a second factor in a setting of strong authentication.
 Examples of FIDO devices are [u2f security keys](../authn-guide/U2F/) and [Super Gluu devices](../authn-guide/supergluu/).